- Public Affairs Home

 - TV / Video

-We wrapped up 2022 by highlighting our community's Unsung Heroes.
-This was our 21st year of recognizing community members for their impactful volunteer efforts.
+We kicked off 2024 by highlighting our community's Unsung Heroes.
+This was our 22nd year of recognizing community members for their impactful volunteer efforts.
 Join the City in honoring those who selflessly volunteer their time, passion, and talents through community service, all of whom volunteer without seeking recognition for enriching our Lake Oswego community.

 Thank You to the recipients of this year’s Unsung Hero Award who make our Lake Oswego community a better place to live, work and play!

 Lake Oswego's 2023 Unsung Heroes (Photo Courtesy of Lake Oswego Review)

 Left to right: Mayor Joe Buck, Charles Aubin, Ophilia Lu, Councilor Massène Mboup.
 Upper right: Jan Rimerman